Stephen Cole (broadcaster)

-Stephen Joseph Samuel Cole (born March 29, 1954) is a retired British journalist, producer, news anchor and television presenter.
-He was the creative force behind BBC Click and its first host from 2000-2006.
-Cole was also part of the original launch lineup for Sky News in 1989, the revamped CNN International in 1995 and the launch of Al Jazeera English in 2006, as well as anchoring for BBC World News from 1996-2006.
+Stephen Joseph Samuel Cole (born 29 March 1954) is a British journalist, producer, news anchor and television presenter.
+He was the creative force behind BBC Click and its first host from 2000 to 2006.
+Cole was also part of the original launch lineup for Sky News in 1989, the revamped CNN International in 1995 and the launch of Al Jazeera English in 2006, as well as anchoring for BBC World News, from 1996-2006.

+He is currently a non-executive director of communications agency Brazil.

 Early life

-Cole was born on March 29, 1954, in Hereford, England, to Brian Cole, a businessman, and Patricia Cole (née Smith), who served in the Women's Auxiliary Air Force (WAAF) during World War II at Bletchley Park, where she was tasked with decrypting Luftwaffe signals.
+Cole was born on 29 March 1954, in Hereford, England, to Brian Cole, a businessman, and Patricia Cole (née Smith), who served in the Women's Auxiliary Air Force (WAAF) during World War II at Bletchley Park, where she was tasked with decrypting Luftwaffe signals.
 He attended the independent Solihull School.
 At the age of 19, he received occupational guidance which recommended a career with HM Customs & Excise, in agriculture, or in journalism.